enzoftware/room-livedata-kt/README.md

-# RxNotes
-Reactive android app
+#  :rocket: Jetpack in examples